crosen188/ibm-containers-interconnect-2017/1-Using-Docker-in-IBM-Containers.md

 8. Since both the UI and the CLI are working with the same backend, you can view your newly CLI-created container instance in the UI as well.
 This can be done by returning to the [Bluemix Dashboard](https://console.eu-gb.bluemix.net/?direct=classic/#/resources).

 9. Click on **CONTAINERS** in the left-hand menu.
 Your dashboard is now filtered to show your running container instances.
 Clicking on the square with the `container-lab-1` title will take you to the container overview dashboard.
 From here you have access to the same Monitoring & Logging covered in **Task 2, Step 12**, as well as the controls available to Stop, Pause, Restart, & Delete containers.

-## Conclusion

-Congratulations, you have successfully completed this IBM Containers lab!
-You learned how to work with IBM Containers, and deploy Docker images onto Bluemix through the UI & CLI.

-## Cleanup

-If you plan to do another lab, you need to clean up your container instances.
-This can be done through the UI and the **DELETE** button on each container, or you can do this through the CLI with the `cf ic rm -f [CONTAINER_NAME]` command.

-## Related information

-Related resources and additional tutorials are available via [additional-resources](https://github.com/osowski/ibm-containers-codemotion/blob/master/99-additional-resources.md).